knath2000/flutter_quran/docs/memory-bank/activeContext.md

 *   **State Structure:** `surahDetailsProvider` now manages a combined state `AsyncValue<(List<Verse>, String)>` to hold both verses and the introduction.
 *   **UI Integration:** `SurahIntroductionCard` displays the introduction fetched via `surahDetailsProvider`.
 *   **Web Renderer:** Explicitly using the HTML renderer for web builds.
+*   **Caching Strategy:** Using Hive (backed by IndexedDB on web) for local caching of verses and introductions to improve performance on subsequent loads.

 ## Next Steps